Small Group Communication: Process and Theory

 Grading options: A-F (default), P-NP, audit

-Problem solving aspects of small group activities.
+Addresses problemsolving aspects of small group activities.
 Includes process and task, leadership, verbal and non-verbal messages in the small group, norms and roles, conflict reduction, and decision making.
 Focuses on theory and practice.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

-- Manage projects, presentations, and small groups through learned communication strategies.
+- Manage projects and solve problems through learned group communication strategies.

-- Manage conflict through learned communication strategies within the small group setting.
+- Demonstrate conflict management skills and strategies within the small group setting.

 Outcome Assessment Strategies